woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 The off-screen buffer for each feature style is merged together during composition.
 These buffers are merged in the order defined by the feature styles.
 In this way, **using multiple feature styles is a way of specifying z-order**.

-Consider the same heirarchy as above.
+Consider the same hierarchy as above.
 Given a layer that contains three features, the rules will be applied as follows:

 Feature style 1 will draw an off-screen buffer: